Kurento/kurento/doc-kurento/source/features/kurento_protocol.rst

 Successful Response
 -------------------

-When an *RPC call* is made, the server replies with a *response* message.
-In case of a successful response, the *response* message will contain the following members:
+When an RPC call is made, the server replies with a **response** message.
+A successful response will contain the following members:

 - ``jsonrpc``: A string specifying the version of the JSON-RPC protocol.
 It must be ``2.0``.
 - ``id``: Must match the value of the *id* member in the *request* message.
 - ``result``: Its value is determined by the method invoked on the server.
-- In case the connection is rejected, the response includes a message with a *rejected* attribute containing a message with a *code* and *message* attributes with the reason why the session was not accepted, and no *sessionId* is defined.

 The following example shows a typical successful response: